-The Encryptor is made of commercially available, production grade components meeting commercial specifications for power, temperature, reliability, shock and vibration.
-All integrated circuit chips have passivation applied to them.
-The enclosure is strong and opaque.
-Attempts to enter the module without removing the cover will cause visible damage to the module.
-Ventilation holes on the side of the unit are fitted with baffles, or other obscuring material, to prevent undetected physical probing inside the enclosure.
+The encryptor is made of commercially available, production-grade components meeting commercial specifications for power, temperature, reliability, shock and vibration.

+- All integrated circuit chips have had passivation techniques and materials applied to them. - The enclosure is strong and opaque. - Attempts to enter the module without removing the cover will cause visible damage to the module. - Ventilation holes on the side of the unit are fitted with baffles, or other obscuring material, to prevent undetected physical probing inside the enclosure.

-Access to the circuitry contained within the Encryptor is restricted by the use of tamper detection and response (CSP zeroization) circuitry.
-Attempting the removal of the enclosure's cover causes the immediate zeroization of the 168-bit symmetric System Master Key rendering all cryptographic keys and CSPs indecipherable.
+Access to the circuitry contained within the encryptor is restricted by the use of tamper detection and response (CSP zeroization) circuitry.
+Attempting the removal of the enclosure's cover causes the immediate zeroization of the 168-bit symmetric System Master Key, rendering all cryptographic keys and CSPs indecipherable.
 This capability is operational whether or not power is applied to the module.

-Tamper evident tape is pre-installed over the interface module face plates.
-The tamper evident tape provides visible evidence of any attempt to remove the interface cards to obtain access to the internal components of the module.
+Tamper-evident tape is pre-installed over the interface module face plate, providing visible evidence of any attempt to remove the interface card to obtain access to the internal components of the module.

-Any attempts to remove the module cover are considered tampering; access to the cryptographically relevant components of the module requires the cover to be removed.
-Removal of the cover requires removal of the network interface cards which triggers the Tamper Switch.
-If the module detects tampering it destroys the cryptographic keys and unprotected critical security parameters automatically.
-The module then returns to an uncertified state and remains in that state until it is re-certified.
+Any attempt to remove the module cover is considered tampering; access to the cryptographically relevant components of the module requires the cover to be removed.
+Removal of the cover requires removal of the network interface card which triggers the Tamper Switch.
+When the module detects tampering it destroys the cryptographic keys and unprotected CSPs automatically, then returns to an uncertified state and remains in that state until it is re-certified.

-If the Tamper Switch is triggered while the module is powered on, the module erases the 168-bit symmetric key which is used to encrypt the unit's private key and user localized passwords.
-It will also erase any active key material and log an event message indicating that the card has been removed.
+If the Tamper Switch is triggered while the module is powered on:

+- the module erases the 168-bit symmetric key which is used to encrypt the unit's private key and user localized passwords - the module also erases any active key material and logs an event message indicating that the card has been removed

 After tamper activation the system is uncertified and the Secure LED is illuminated red until a new certificate is loaded.

-If the Tamper Switch is triggered while the module is powered off, the module erases the 168-bit symmetric System Master Key.
-The event message will be logged and the Secure LED will be illuminated red after the module is powered on.
+If the Tamper Switch is triggered while the module is powered off:

+- the module erases the 168-bit symmetric System Master Key - the event message will be logged and the Secure LED will be illuminated red after the module is powered on

 While in the uncertified state, the CLI and SNMPv3 access are still active, but no user data is output from the module.
 The module indicates this state with the Secure LED illuminated red on the front panel.

-In addition to the physical security mechanisms integrated with the module, the following recommendation should be considered in the implementation of a Security Policy governing the distribution, delivery, installation and operation of the encryptors:
+In addition to the physical security mechanisms integrated with the module, the following recommendation should be considered in the implementation of a Security Policy governing the installation and operation of the encryptors: